Domingo-creator/BeatEmUp_Game/README.md

 -Tuesday: finish essential animations and begin working on UI
 -Wednesday: finish cleaing up UI and any other issues that arrise.
 -Thursday Morning: final testing and deploying project online

+TODO:

+Delve deep into ~2 features that show off your technical abilities.
+Discuss both the challenges faced and your brilliant solutions.
+Code snippets to highlight your best code (markdown code snippets, NOT screenshots)